om26er/crossbar-docker/README.md

 Here, you will need to replace the IP address `192.168.1.100` with that of your box (and it needs to be one visible from within the container - NOT `127.0.0.1`).

-> This will run a single Docker command to download and start a AutobahnJS container with an example client connecting to the former Crossbar.io running container.
-You can also type `make autobahnjs` if you are lazy (there is a Makefile with the former command).
+> This will run a single Docker command to download and start a [autobahn-js](https://github.com/crossbario/autobahn-js) container with an example client connecting to the former Crossbar.io running container.
+You can also type `make [autobahn-js](https://github.com/crossbario/autobahn-js)` if you are lazy (there is a Makefile with the former command).

 In a third terminal, type